greim/json-graphify/readme.md

 ```

 In the above `$key` is a placeholder for any property, and `$index` is a placeholder for any positive integer.
+So this path operates as a pattern.
-Now, inside a Falcor route handler, you'd create a "pool" and add JSON objects to it like so:
+Now, inside a Falcor route handler, you'd create a "pool" and add JSON objects—presumably fetched from your REST service endpoints—to it like so:

 ```js
 const pool = collector.start();